emmajanedrews/base-template/_posts/2017-11-28-its-time-for-a-market-update.md

 Now that October is over, we’ve aggregated all the data so we can take a look back and see exactly how the market’s been doing over the past few months.

-**An additional 19% new listings hit the market this October,** compared to October 2016.
+**An additional 19% new listings hit the market this October** compared to October 2016.
 That continues the trend from September, where we saw 20% more listings than the previous year at the same time.

 What is interesting about the difference between September and October is that there was a 30% uptick in new homes going under contract. **This is a very healthy sign for our market.**